-Only relocatable and absolute files are deleted.
-Linkage list (".MAP") and assembly-program list (".LIS") files, and subcommand files of toolchains are not deleted.

-The extension for absolute files varies with the specified format.
+The High-performance Embedded Workshop deletes relocatable and absolute files.
+Linkage list files (".MAP") and assembly-program list files (".LIS") are not deleted.
+Also note that the extension for absolute files differs depending on the selected format.

-2.8.7 Configuring the Build tab of the Output window
+2.8.6 Configuring the Build tab of the Output window